ourworldfreezone/info_freezone/src/features/4_digital_signatures.md

 3. **Personal Copies**:
    * The free zone also enables individuals to keep their own copies of these digitally signed contracts at home.
    * This offers an added layer of security and convenience, allowing members to have immediate access to their agreements and documents whenever needed.

+[I"m not sure this one sounds particularly earth-shattering - that you get to keep copies of your contracts]

 4. **Integration with Other Features**:
    * Digital signatures can be used across various functions within the free zone, whether it's business agreements, security token offerings, or transactions between weight accounts.